UTDPP1077

 The standards and procedures for faculty review set forth herein are designed to promote and maintain excellence in the quality of the faculty at The University of Texas at Dallas and apply only to non-visiting faculty holding the ranks of Instructor, Assistant Professor, Associate Professor or Professor.

-The faculty is charged through the ad hoc committees and the Committee on Qualifications of Academic Personnel (CQ) with the evaluation of the academic qualifications of faculty members who are under consideration for reappointment, promotion, or tenure.
+The faculty is charged through their home academic unit (i.e., Department, Program or Area (DPA), a School's Promotion and Tenure Committee (PTC), and the Committee on Qualifications of Academic Personnel (CQ)) with the evaluation of the academic qualifications of faculty members who are under consideration for reappointment, promotion, or tenure.
 The President, acting on advice from the faculty and other factors such as University needs and budgetary limitations, is responsible to the Chancellor and to the Board of Regents for final decisions on recommendations for promotion, reappointment, and tenure.

 Standards